Bundesliga: 2014 World Cup winner Sami Khedira joins Hertha Berlin | DW | 01.02.2021

 No relegation experience

-Only a week after parting ways with sporting director Michael Preetz, who was accused of a hesitant transfer policy in view of the investment of millions of euros by financial backer Lars Windhorst, Hertha now suddenly afford themselves a notable addition.
-Just one day after defeat at Eintracht Frankfurt marked a disappointing return for coach Pal Dardai, Khedira passed his medical in Berlin.
+Only a week after parting ways with sporting director Michael Preetz, who was accused of a sheepish transfer policy in light of the millions of euros invested by financial backer Lars Windhorst, Hertha has now afforded themselves a notable addition.
+Just one day after defeat at Eintracht Frankfurt marked a disappointing return for coach Pal Dardai, Khedira officially passed his medical exam in Berlin.

 In recent months, Mario Götze and Julian Draxler, among others, have been offered to Hertha.
-However, the signing of Khedira, whose Juventus contract was due to expire in the summer, raises various questions.
-In no other position does Dardai have as many options as in central defensive midfield.
-The previous record transfer Lucas Tousart, Matteo Guendouzi, Niklas Stark, Eduard Löwen and Santiago Ascacibar are already part of the squad.
+However, the signing of Khedira, whose Juventus contract was due to expire this summer, raises a number of questions.
+In no other position does Dardai have as many options as in the central defensive midfield, with Lucas Tousart, Matteo Guendouzi, Niklas Stark, Eduard Löwen and Santiago Ascacibar already part of the squad.

-It is also questionable whether Khedira is a suitable addition having never had to deal with a relegation battle, although he does bring more experience than any of Hertha's other options in the position, a fact Dardai bemoaned following the defeat in Frankfurt.
+It is also questionable whether Khedira, having never had to deal with a relegation battle, is a suitable addition.
+Nevertheless, he does bring more experience than any of Hertha's other options in the position.
+Dardai bemoaned that lack of experience following the defeat in Frankfurt.

 Back in the Bundesliga

-Khedira played no role at the Italian record champions under coach Andrea Pirlo.
-The 33-year-old won five Scudettos and three Coppa Italia titles with Juve and played 145 games, contributing 21 goals.
-He played his last professional game in June 2020 and last featured in Serie A in November 2019.
+Khedira was sidelined at Juventus under coach Andrea Pirlo, despite the 33-year-old having won five Scudettos and three Coppa Italia titles with Juve, where he played 145 games, contributing 21 goals.
+He played his last professional game in June 2020 and his last Serie A game in November 2019.

 "He hasn't had any competitive practice for a long time now, so there are still many questions to be answered," Schmidt admitted.
-Khedira had moved from Real Madrid to Juventus in 2015.
-Before that, he had played for five years with the current Spanish champions.
+Khedira came to Juventus from Real Madrid in 2015, after five years with the current Spanish champions.

-In 2010, he made his international breakthrough at the World Cup in South Africa.
+Khedira's international breakthrough came during the World Cup in South Africa in 2010.
 Four years later, he was a central figure in Germany's 2014 World Cup triumph.
-However, Khedira became a casualty of the 2018 World Cup debacle and hasn't been selected for the national team since their exit in Russia.
+However, Khedira became a casualty of the 2018 World Cup debacle and hasn't been selected for the national team since its early exit in Russia.

-Recently Khedira has had several injury problems, including knee operations and an adductor injury, and in February 2019 he had to undergo heart surgery due to an irregular heartbeat.
+Recently, Khedira has been nagged by injuries, including knee operations and an adductor injury, and in February 2019, he was forced to undergo heart surgery due to an irregular heartbeat.

 og,mds/pfd (sid, dpa)